Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Sensory Characteristics

-Three works address Sensory Characteristics with the goal of explaining model outputs through numeric explanations, despite their differing approaches and applications based on \textbf{tabular data}. \cite{nr19} focused on predicting boar taint, an undesirable taste and odor found in the meat of male pigs.
+\paragraph{Tabular data.} Several works address Sensory Characteristics topic with the goal of explaining model outputs through numeric explanations, despite their differing approaches and applications based on tabular data. \cite{nr19} focused on predicting boar taint, an undesirable taste and odor found in the meat of male pigs.
 Using CatBoost, a tree-based ensemble model, the authors achieved peak performance.
-SHAP analysis identified key factors correlated with boar taint, including feed type, ventilation system, pharmaceutical treatment, and lairage waiting time.\cite{nr38} developed DL models to classify sweet, bitter, and umami molecules, employing a DNN with molecular descriptors and a graph NN, achieving similar accuracies.
-SHAP analysis was applied to interpret DNN predictions, revealing key molecular binding properties. \cite{nr188} developed an ML-based method using various regression models, including XGBoost and Random Forest, alongside Feature Importance analysis, to predict aroma partitioning in dairy matrices and support food reformulation efforts.
+SHAP analysis identified key factors correlated with boar taint, including feed type, ventilation system, pharmaceutical treatment, and lairage waiting time.\cite{nr38} developed DL models to classify sweet, bitter, and umami molecules, employing a DNN with molecular descriptors and a Graph NN, achieving similar accuracies.
+SHAP analysis was applied to interpret DNN predictions, revealing key molecular binding properties. \cite{nr188} developed an ML-based method using various regression models, including XGBoost and RF, alongside Feature Importance analysis, to predict aroma partitioning in dairy matrices and support food reformulation efforts. \cite{nr223} and \cite{nr224} proposed two similar applications of an AI framework for modelling and interpreting the rheological behaviour of plant-protein systems under varying processing and thermal conditions.
+More specifically, they apply regression models for predicting shear stress, viscosity, and temperature-dependent viscoelastic properties of sesame protein isolate gels from processing, thermal, and compositional variables.
+Moreover, SHAP is applied to explain the outcomes. \cite{nr194} introduced an ML-based method for predicting dry matter content in Emmental cheese, again using SHAP to explain the obtained results.